Siphon: Siphon cup

 A siphon cup is the (hanging) reservoir of paint attached to a spray gun, it is not a siphon as a vacuum pump extracts the paint.
 This name is to distinguish it from gravity-fed reservoirs.
 An archaic use of the term is a cup of oil in which the oil is transported out of the cup via a cotton wick or tube to a surface to be lubricated, this is not a siphon but an example of capillary action.

 Heron's siphon

 Heron's siphon is not a siphon as it works as a gravity driven pressure pump, at first glance it appears to be a perpetual motion machine but will stop when the air in the priming pump is depleted.
 In a slightly differently configuration, it is also known as Heron's fountain.

 Venturi siphon

-A venturi siphon, also known as an eductor, is not a siphon but a form of vacuum pump using the Venturi effect of fast flowing fluids (e.g. air), to produce low pressures to suction other fluids; a common example is the carburetor.
+A Venturi siphon, also known as an eductor, is not a gravity siphon but a form of vacuum pump using the Venturi effect of fast-flowing fluids (e.g. water), to produce low pressures to suction other fluids.

+A common example is the carburetor where the first fluid is air and the second fluid is gasoline (petrol).
 See pressure head.

-The low pressure at the throat of the venturi is called a siphon when a second fluid is introduced, or an aspirator when the fluid is air, this is an example of the misconception that air pressure is the operating force for siphons.
+The low pressure at the throat of the Venturi is called a siphon when a second fluid is introduced.
+It is called an aspirator when the first fluid is liquid and the second fluid is air.
+The aspirator operates due to the difference in speed of the first fluid that in turn causes the pressure difference between ambient air and the fluid at the mouth of the Venturi.
+Once the pressure inside the mouth of the Venturi decreases below ambient air pressure, the ambient air is sucked into the moving fluid where it may mix downstream of the Venturi.